oleid/gnome-shell-teatime/README.md

 - intltool.m4
 - gsettings.m4

-They should be located somewhere in /usr/share/aclocal.
+They should be located somewhere in `/usr/share/aclocal`.

 **Installaton**

 If everything is in place, run

     ./autogen.sh

 to generate the configure script.
 If everything worked well, do:

-./configure --prefix=/usr &&
+    ./configure --prefix=/usr && make
-make

-To install the extension to your home directory, run
+To install the extension to your home directory, run:

     make local-install

 Or to install it for all users you need administrator rights.
 Thus you've to use something like sudo or become root via su.
 Using sudo, simply run:

     sudo make install

-In case you can't find the applet in gnome-tweak-tool, restart gnome-shell (using Alt+F2, enter "r" -- without quotes).
+In case you can't find the applet in gnome-tweak-tool, restart gnome-shell (using <kbd>Alt</kbd>
++<kbd>F2</kbd>, enter: <kbd>r</kbd>).

-If you wish to translate TeaTime to your language, have a look at the directory "po".
+If you wish to translate TeaTime to your language, have a look at the directory `po`.

 A handy zip file can be created using:

-make zip   -- This is the same you get via http://extensions.gnome.org
+    make zip   # This is the same you get via http://extensions.gnome.org

 Thanks to  Thomas Liebetraut for the new build system.